top of page

 Helen Young (She/Her)

 Helen has also developed and continues to organize the Just Acts Play Fest and The Play Off Series both in the Lower Theatre at Knox United Church.
 These festivals showcase local playwrights just beginning their journeys and local actors, techs, and directors.
-Aside from developing these important programs Helen also directs and works as an assistant to Joe Norman Shaw at St. Mary’s University.
+Aside from developing these important programs Helen also directs, teaches and is currently finishing her Master's of Arts through Athabasca Univeristy.

 Amanda Wheeler (She/Her)